Admit it. It’s difficult to deliver a consistent customer experience at every touchpoint.

 1. Design surveys to measure Key Performance Indicators (KPI) across each customer interaction point

 KPIs should include important service, delivery, and product metrics.
-Examples include Knowledge
+Examples include Knowledge, Friendliness, and Promptness.

 2. Perform a gap analysis at regular intervals to track the distance between top performers and bottom performers

 Within the gap analysis, identify the key drivers and soft skills of top performers, so you can use them to train the bottom performers.
 Uncover and quantify the impact that top performers’ skills have on loyalty and share of wallet.

 While key drivers provide an important benchmark, soft skills and best practices are equally critical for effective training.
 These behaviors need to be identified and mirrored throughout the company.

 Finally, drill down into each low-performing unit for root-cause analysis on identified problems.